Chinese Slaves and Coolies - Kǔ lì

 Slavery came to an end with the closure of the infamous trade from Africa to the Caribbean didn't it?
 Well this is not really true and just as surprisingly it was Chinese slaves who provided the replacement labor.

-When I come across the term ‘coolie’ I think of old black and white naval films about World War 2 when the engine stokers were generally termed coolies.
+When I come across the term ‘coolie’ I think of old black and white naval films about World War 2 when the engine stokers were generally called 'coolies'.
 Another appreciation is from the 1970s ‘Kung Fu ’ series of the plight of immigrant Chinese in California.
 When I visited Mauritius I was surprised to see many ethnic Indian and Chinese people on an island which is so close to Africa, I was to learn these were mainly descendents of coolies brought in to work the sugar plantations.
 The full picture is rather disturbing.
-About 250,000 Chinese men (and they were nearly all men) were employed as immigrant hard laborers and they were treated as badly as the African slaves that they replaced.
+About 250,000 Chinese men (and they were nearly all men) were employed as immigrant hard laborers and they were treated just as badly as the African slaves that they replaced.

 The term ‘coolie’ itself has a disputed origin that reflects the changes in the trade.
 Some say it comes from ‘kolis’ a race of rajpots from Gujarat, India ; others that is from the Tamil term for wages ‘kuli’ or the Turkic word ‘kuli’ for a slave; a suggested Chinese origin comes from ‘ku’ bitterness with ‘li’ strength to give kǔ lì.
 Many people associate coolies just with British run India while in fact it covered laborers taken from many Asian countries.
 It was in the brutal early phase that China supplied the bulk of the laborers.
 In some parts of the world coolie is a banned word as it is used as an insult - for example in South Africa.
 It has overtones of not just servitude but lack of skill and intelligence.
 In many places, including within China the term ‘coolie’ was applied to any laborer or menial servant.